-Review question 7: What do you think works overall about the present system of National Parks and AONBs in England?
+7. What do you think works overall about the present system of National Parks and AONBs in England?
 Add any points that apply specifically to only National Parks or AONBs.

-National Parks and Areas of Outstanding Natural Beauty (AONBs) protect, conserve, enhance and champion the nation's most special landscapes.
+National Parks and AONBs protect, conserve, enhance and champion the nation's most special landscapes.
 Partnership, access, community engagement and applied expertise are fundamental to everything they do.
 The term "National Park" is exceptionally strong.

-As planning authorities National Park Authorities (NPAs) are able to take a sub-regional and landscape-focused approach to shaping the future of the nation's most precious rural landscapes, following natural networks, not administrative boundaries.
-They are the only organisations charged with, and able to deliver, planning with specific expertise at both Member and officer level, and with the resources to deliver growth in such sensitive places.
+As planning authorities NPAs are able to take a sub-regional and landscape focused approach to shaping the future of the nation's most precious rural landscapes, following natural networks, not administrative boundaries.
+They are the only organisations charged with and able to deliver planning with specific expertise, both Member and officer level, and resources to deliver growth in such sensitive places.
 Planning has special status under the National Planning Policy Framework allowing us to do so.

-Uniquely they also unite strategic planning with delivery at parish- and farm-level.
+Uniquely they also unite strategic planning with delivery at parish and farm level.
 Their rangers and volunteers possess a deep understanding of the landscape they work on every day.
 This makes National Parks the ideal test beds for the delivery of new approaches to landscape management and habitat conservation.
-In terms of nature conservation and farm support, the place-based expertise and landscape-led plans of the SDNPA could be used much more effectively by the statutory agencies as the lens through which to deliver locally (see Q9 and 10).
+In terms of nature conservation and farm support, the place-based expertise and landscape led plans of the SDNPA could be used much more effectively by the statutory agencies as the lens through which to deliver locally (see Q9 and 10).

-By virtue of their location in the most densely populated and economically active part of England, National Parks and AONBs in the south east face a very distinctive set of pressures, but also have the potential to bring huge public benefits.
+By virtue of their location in the most densely populated and economically active part of England, National Parks and AONBs in the SE face a very distinctive set of pressures, but also have the potential to bring huge public benefits.
 The proximity to Greater London, the scale of housing demand, the need to upgrade rail, road and airport infrastructure and grow the economy all create pressures on Protected Landscapes here.
-Yet, because of their number and proximity to people, the South Downs has two million citizens within five km of its boundary, they provide many of the essentials of life such as clean water, fresh air and the opportunity to improve health and wellbeing.
+Yet, because of their number and proximity to people - the SDNP has 2 million citizens without 5km of its boundary, they provide many of the essentials of life such as clean water, fresh air and the opportunity to improve health and wellbeing.

-The challenge for National Parks and AONBs in the south east is to realise the natural capital and health benefits whilst managing the pressures, so that this network of Protected Landscapes becomes a driver of the future rural economy and quality of life, rather than being viewed only in terms of a constraint to development.
+The challenge for National Parks and AONBs in the SE is to realise the natural capital and health benefits whilst managing the pressures, so that this network of Protected Landscapes becomes a driver of the future rural economy and quality of life, rather than being viewed only in terms of a constraint to development"

-These arguments are further developed in the submission from the South East Protected Landscapes (SEPL) group, of which the SDNPA is an active member.
+These arguments are further developed in the submission from the SE Protected Landscapes (SEPL) group, of which the SDNPA is an active member.